saritasingh581/dominos-sales-insights/README.md

 🔍 Key Insights

  🔝 Top 5 Selling Pizzas – Identify the most popular pizza types
  💰 Total Revenue – Overall sales performance at a glance
  ⏰ Orders by Hour – Discover peak ordering hours
  📆 Monthly Sales Trends – Evaluate sales performance month-over-month
  🍕 Average Pizzas per Order – Understand customer ordering patterns
  💳 Average Order Value – Measure the average transaction revenue

 📌 Recommendations

-📍 Highlight best-selling pizzas in marketing and promotions
+ - Highlight best-selling pizzas in marketing and promotions

-📍 Introduce seasonal pizza variants to keep the menu fresh
+ - Introduce seasonal pizza variants to keep the menu fresh

-📍 Run offers during low-revenue months to boost sales
+ - Run offers during low-revenue months to boost sales

 📂 Project Structure
-makefile
-Copy
-Edit
-📁 Domino's Sales Dashboard
-│

 ├── 📊 Dashboard.pbix           # Power BI dashboard file
 ├── 📈 Sales_Data.csv           # Dataset used (if included)
 ├── README.md                   # Project documentation (this file)
 └── 📸 Screenshots/             # Dashboard screenshots (optional)

 🛠️ Tools & Technologies

-Power BI
+ - Power BI

-Data Analysis & Visualization
+ - Data Analysis & Visualization

-DAX (Data Analysis Expressions)
+ - DAX (Data Analysis Expressions)

 📷 Dashboard Preview

 You can add a screenshot or GIF of your dashboard here for better engagement.

 📥 How to Use

-Clone the repository.
+ 1. Clone the repository.

-Open the .pbix file using Power BI Desktop.
+ 2. Open the .pbix file using Power BI Desktop.

-Explore the visualizations or connect your own dataset.
+ 3. Explore the visualizations or connect your own dataset.

 📌 Notes

-Sample data is used for demonstration.
+ - Sample data is used for demonstration.

-All visuals are customizable and dynamic based on filters.
+ - All visuals are customizable and dynamic based on filters.

 🤝 Contact

 For questions or collaboration, feel free to connect via LinkedIn or email.